Great Britain votes Thursday on whether to remain part of European Union or not

 “Out is out.”

-The political climate leading up to the referendum has been unusually toxic, with both sides accusing the other of lying and making up their arguments.
+The political climate leading up to the referendum has been unusually volatile, with both sides accusing each other of lying and scaremongering.

-that she had worried before her death about politics becoming "too tribal and unthinking."
+Her husband, Brendan Cox, told the BBC she had been concerned about politics becoming “too tribal and unthinking.”